Palace of Moncloa: Accessibility

-Before September 19, 2018, the entrance to the palace by the public were not allowed.
-Only accredited personnel like journalists or public servants were allowed to enter along with universities, high schools and primary schools students.
+Before September 19, 2018, entrance to the palace by the public was not allowed.
+Only accredited personnel like journalists or public servants were allowed to enter, along with universities, high schools and primary schools students.
 These latter usually make a short tour to know the gardens and the Press Center.

-Since September 2018, the new PM Pedro Sánchez allows the public to visit the Complex, not only the Press Room and the Council of Minister's Room but the main buildings of the complex, including the Deputy PM's Office, the Ministry of the Presidency building and the Prime Minister Chief of Staff's Office.
+Since September 2018, the new PM (Pedro Sánchez) has allowed the public to visit the complex – not only the Press Room and the Council Room, but also the main buildings of the complex, including the Deputy PM's Office, the Ministry of the Presidency building and the Prime Minister's Chief of Staff's Office.

-There is a tradition in summer by which the prime minister make a tour through the Palace to the children of the employees of the Complex.
+There is a tradition in summertime by which the prime minister makes a tour through the Palace with the children of the employees of the complex.

-The requirements to visit the governmental complex is to be a Spanish citizen or to live in Spain, ask for a date, show the guards the ID and leave in the entrance all electronic devices.
+The requirements to visit the governmental complex is to be a Spanish citizen or to live in Spain, ask for a date, show the guards your ID, and leave in the entrance all electronic devices.